• Skip to primary navigation

 Science books

-In a world where we take for granted electricity and power I think it is great for kids to know where it come from.
-This book gives a fantastic overview of electricity, where it used, where it comes from and what it does.
-As with the other QED books the topic is simply explained with some fantastic illustrations.
+In a world where we take electricity and power for granted, I think it is great for kids to know where they come from.
+This book gives a fantastic overview of electricity, where it is used, where it comes from, and what it does.
+As with the other QED books, the topic is simply explained with some fantastic illustrations.

 Science Books

-Science Sparks tried the static hair here.
-All 3 of my children were fascinated and it was brilliant to be able to explain the reason their hair was sticking up scientifically to them.
+Science Sparks tried the static hair experiment and were fascinated.
+It was brilliant to explain the reason their hair was sticking up scientifically using the book.

-The book is aimed at children 5+ so is everything is explained very simply, but my 4 year old was very interested and was happy to read the whole book.
+The book is aimed at children 5+, so everything is explained very simply, but my 4-year-old was very interested and was happy to read the whole book.

 Inventions in Science and Technology

-This book is aimed at children aged 7-11 so a bit old for my children, but very interesting for me.
+This book is aimed at children aged 7-11, so a bit old for my children, but very interesting for me.
 Again everything is clearly explained with lots of images to keep interest levels up.
-Zak who is 4 was very interested in the robots and telescopes.
+My 4 year old was very interested in the robots and telescopes.
 It is most definitely a book we will keep coming back to for years to come.

-Amongst other things it talks about how microscope and telescope technology has changed, how nuclear power works, and lasers, although I had to turn this page over quickly as pictures of eyes freak me out a bit.
-The biologist in me was happy to be reminded about genetic engineering and fingerprinting.
+It discusses, among other things, how microscope and telescope technology have changed, how nuclear power works, and lasers.
+Although I had to turn this page over quickly, pictures of eyes freaked me out a bit, the biologist in me was happy to be reminded about genetic engineering and fingerprinting.

 This book would be brilliant for any budding scientist.